Rory O'Neill Email & Phone Number

 What company does Rory O'Neill work for?

-Rory O'Neill's current role is Virtual Design and Construction (VDC) Engineer.
+Rory O'Neill is listed as Virtual Design and Construction (VDC) Engineer at TCE.

 What schools did Rory O'Neill attend?